k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ## Authentication Methods

-Fabric secures and controls Web Service access via an authentication mechanism in which each API call shall be sent with a valid token.
+Fabric secures and controls Web Service access via an authentication mechanism in which each API call is sent with a valid token.

 Fabric supports two main token types, which are sent as  `Authorization: Bearer` header: